zrogerye/QiqiBot/README.md

 reddit - returns a random post from r/memes if no parameters are passed, gets a ramdom image from r/*parameter* if 1 parameter is passed

+pfp - returns the avatar picture of whoever is mentioned

 # Notes

 autoQiqi.bat and launch_bat.vbs is an a way for qiqiBot to go online automatically on computer startup.